kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 7: Regular Expressions/README.md

 numb3rs.py expects an IPv4 address as input as a str and then returns True or False, respectively, if that input is a valid IPv4 address or not.

-**test_numb3rs.py**: Testing file consisting of  functions that collectively test the validate() function in numb3rs.py
+**test_numb3rs.py**: Testing file consisting of 2 functions that collectively test the validate() function in numb3rs.py. validate() is the function in numb3rs.py that expects an IPv4 address as input as a str and then returns True or False, respectively, if that input is a valid IPv4 address or not.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------